Robust Aluminum Nitride Passivation of Silicon Carbide with Near-Surface Quantum Emitters for Quantum Computing and

-Our structure is a core-shell NW with a 2H-SiC polytype at its core and a shell of wurtzite AlN.
-As done in recent studies~\cite{Joshi2022,Sayou_PRMater2024}, we chose to use the 2H-SiC polytype for the NW because it ensured that the as-created stoichiometric nanostructures were non-magnetic, with no magnetic moment on any atom.
-This prevented any surface-related spin from interacting with the spin of $\mathrm{V_{Si}^{-1}}$, allowing us to concentrate on the role that the finite-size and surface effects play in modifying the defect's properties.
-Our calculations show the bulk lattice constants, $a$ (in-plane) and $c$ (out-of-plane) of wurtzite AlN and 2H-SiC differ by 1.3\% and 2.3\%, respectively.
-Hence, wurtzite AlN is a good choice for the passivation layer due to its small lattice-mismatch with 2H-SiC.
-The ideal unpassivated SiC/AlN NW, shown in Fig.~\ref{Figure1}(a), has a diameter of $21.8\,\AA$.
-The NW is periodic along the $[0001]$ direction (c-axis), with a vacuum of about $13.5\,\AA$ separating the images of the NW in the lateral direction (perpendicular to the c-axis), minimizing the interaction between the periodic images of the nanowire.
+The ideal unpassivated SiC/AlN NW, shown in Figure~\ref{Figure1}(a), has a diameter of $21.8$\,\AA{}.
+The NW is periodic along the $[0001]$ direction (c-axis), with a vacuum of about $13.5$\,\AA{} separating the images of the NW in the lateral direction (perpendicular to the c-axis), minimizing the interaction between the periodic images of the nanowire.
 We use a gamma-centered k-point grid of $1\times1\times6$, created according to the Monkhorst-Pack scheme~\cite{Monkhorst}.
 The unpassivated core-shell NW (from here on, called SiC/AlN NW) has a total of 384 atoms, with a SiC core of $216$ atoms and an AlN shell consisting of $168$ atoms.